codeableorg/insights/README.md

 +-------------+-------------+
 ```

-**User can see the total sales of all the restaurants group by month**
+**User can see the total sales of all the restaurants grouped by month**

-As a user I want to use the option #8 of the menu so that I can see the total sales of all the restaurants group by month.
+As a user I want to use option #8 of the menu so that I can see the total sales
+of all the restaurants grouped by month.

 Usage